MRSA Action UK in the News - July to September 2008 Archive

 - Six influenza pandemics have struck Britain in the 100 years: 1918, 1947, 1957, 1968, 1977 and 1989

-- Flue, like the common cold, is high contagious because it is spread by ?droplet infection?, through coughs and sneezes
+- Flu, like the common cold, is high contagious because it is spread by droplet infection, through coughs and sneezes

 - The three types of flu, known as A, B and C, all attack the respiratory tract.
 Antibiotics offer no defence